MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/personal-pitch.md

 * How did you teach yourself to program?
     * Here it makes sense to bring up App Academy.
 * How do you go about picking up a new technology?
-* Walk me through your development process for a new project.
-    * Pro moves: mapping out database relations, listing specifications for the controllers, writing tests, sketching out the views...

 * What kinds of problems do you like to work on?
 * What was the hardest coding project you ever did?
 * What work have you done that you are most proud of?